Khushbupatel333/Excel-Project/README.md

 Customer Password  :  Masked customer key

-Customer Segment  :  Types of Customers: Consumer , Corporate , Home Office
+Customer Segment:  Types of Customers: Consumer, Corporate , Home Office

 Customer State  :  State to which the store where the purchase is registered belongs